Home AI/ML Transfer Learning, Fine-Tuning, and Domain Adaptation: A Complete Guide with Anomaly Detection for Heterogeneous Cobots

 Strategy 2: Multi-Source Domain Adaptation

-When you have data from multiple brands, you can leverage all of them simultaneously.
-The key insight is to use domain-specific batch normalization: each brand gets its own BN layer to handle its unique distribution statistics, while all other weights are shared.
+When data from multiple brands is available, all sources can be used simultaneously.
+The key idea is to use domain-specific batch normalisation: each brand receives its own BN layer to handle its distinctive distribution statistics, while all other weights remain shared.
 This captures the intuition that different brands have different means and variances in their sensor data, but the learned features (convolution filters) should be universal.

 class DomainSpecificBatchNorm(nn.Module):